-It is an oasis of calm with beautiful terraced gardens and an inviting swimming pool, however you never feel far from the action with the occasional call to prayer from the neighboring mosque.
+It is an oasis of calm with beautiful terraced gardens and an inviting swimming pool, however you never feel far from the action with the occasional call to prayer from the neighbouring mosque.
 The rooms are situated in the contemporary new buildings and are of an exceptionally high standard with state of the art facilities and modern design.
 But it is the uninterrupted view of Mehrangarh Fort that really adds the wow factor.
 My fondest memory of this property is of sitting out in the evening at the rooftop restaurant enjoying the amazing views of the illuminated Fort and listening to the sounds of the city.

 My most memorable experience

-traveling across the vast steppe of Mongolia is an experience I will never forget.
+Travelling across the vast steppe of Mongolia is an experience I will never forget.
 Driving for several hours through awe-inspiring scenery in 4×4 vehicles without another sole in sight was a true joy, eventually happening upon an isolated nomadic family.
 As we approached, the children ran towards us waving and smiling.
 We stopped and they invited us into their Ger where we were offered a bowl of Airag, fermented mare’s milk.

 After being given a guided tour of their simple family home, we were then led outside to look as they gathered the goats for milking.
 Like a well oiled machine, each member of the family played their part and eventually the herd were in a perfect line.
-It was such an honor to spend some time with a native nomadic family and was a fascinating insight into a traditional way of life.
-For me, it was one of the few places in the world that I felt completely detached from modern society and will remain one of my fondest traveling experiences.
+It was such an honour to spend some time with a native nomadic family and was a fascinating insight into a traditional way of life.
+For me, it was one of the few places in the world that I felt completely detached from modern society and will remain one of my fondest travelling experiences.

 My top tips